react-native-google-signin/google-signin/README.md

 #### `hasPlayServices(options)`

-Check if device has Google Play Services installed.
+Checks if device has Google Play Services installed.
 Always resolves to true on iOS.

 Presence of up-to-date Google Play Services is required to show the sign in modal, but it is _not_ required to perform calls to `configure` and `signInSilently`.
 Therefore, we recommend to call `hasPlayServices` directly before `signIn`.